inem/make-handbook/modern-make-handbook-en.md

 - Bob saves time because he doesn't have to remember all the details of the deploy command
 - Bob will never make a mistake in the deploy command
-- Bob is not going to freak out, when Ansible renames half of their flags
+- Bob is not going to freak out when Ansible renames half of their flags

 Let’s move on.

-Often, things that supposed to be simple, like `rails server`,  overgrow with addtional debilitating details: `bundle exec bin/rails server -p 3001 RAILS_ENV=development`.
+Often, things that supposed to be simple, like `rails server`,  overgrow with additional debilitating details: `bundle exec bin/rails server -p 3001 RAILS_ENV=development`.

 Luckily we already know what to do: